markusrenoldner/science-notes/Plasma, Magnetohydrodynamics (MHD).md

 ## Definition of a plasma
 Plasma is an ionized, globally neutral (="quasi neutral") gas that displays collective effects.

-To understneed that, we need 3 definitions:
+To understand that, we need 3 definitions:
 - [[Plasma Debye length]]
 - [[Plasma frequency]]
 - [[Plasma collision frequency]]